 2. Manage innovation expectations and incentivise experimentation with measurable goals, benchmarks and rewards

 3. Learn fast and shift gears quickly

 4. Look beyond technology to transform other essential innovation components, especially talent.

 Long-term competitive threats are looming, and these will likely require far more differentiating innovation down the road.
 Traditional silos between personal and commercial lines are cracking in the face of changing customer behavior and needs.
-Digitization is putting pressure on all industries to customize products and services and make them available on demand, in real time, over multiple platforms.
+Digitisation is putting pressure on all industries to customise products and services and make them available on demand, in real time, over multiple platforms.

 Insurers aren’t victims of circumstance, or at least they don’t have to be.
 They still have time to raise their game through innovation and disrupt themselves before others disrupt or even displace them.